How Safe Is Co-Sleeping?

 If you’re looking for baby beds for the side of your bed or you want to try your hand at building a co-sleeper crib, here are our top things to consider:

 • Check the height of your bed, especially if it’s particularly high or low compared to ‘standard’ beds.
 It might be tricky to find a side-by-side sleeper that fits ‒ even the adjustable ones!
+You may need to purchase furniture risers to ensure the side car crib is flush with your own bed.

 • Do you want a drop-down side?
 Getting a co-sleeper bed rail for your baby’s crib can make things a bit safer for baby.

 • Is it easy to put together and take apart?
-If you’re traveling with baby, or you need to take your side-by-side sleeper apart to clean it (leaky nappies and spit-up can get into all the nooks and crannies), a co-sleeper that’s easy to dismantle can make all the difference.
+If you’re traveling with baby, or you need to take your side-by-side sleeper apart to clean it (leaky diapers and spit-up can get into all the nooks and crannies), a co-sleeper that’s easy to dismantle can make all the difference.

 Sidecar co-sleeping is a great option for newborns, and transitioning from co-sleeper to crib can be easier, especially if you have a standalone co-sleeper crib ‒ simply move the crib further away from your bed each night!